 On the long list of things to do in Vancouver, who can resist delving into Canada’s nature candy?

 Maple Syrup simply blows away any futile corn syrup contenders that have been seen at the peak of a pancake pile.
 And it oozes right out of our trees.

 Expect to pay around $10.00 for a little jug of it.

 For small-production, fresh-off-the-wheel local cheeses look no further than the Benton Brothers – you’ll never buy supermarket cheese again.

 You might want to slap one of your cheeses on some amazing artisan bread from A Bread Affair.
-One of the most original varieties that’s unique to Vancouver is the Sweetheart cranberry semolina bread: turkey’s soulmate.
+One of the most original varieties that are unique to Vancouver is the Sweetheart cranberry semolina bread: turkey’s soulmate.

 Here you’ll also get some of the most delicious pastries in town.

 Complete the hat trick of best food vendors with a trip to Oyama Sausage Co for Paris-quality charcuterie from ethnically raised meats inspired by Vancouver’s global village.

 Take a Food Walking Tour

 If you really want to take full advantage of all the market has to offer, I recommend jumping on the popular Food Walking Tour of Granville Island.

 Make sure to bring your appetite, as your guide will transport you around the public market to sample from a wide array of culinary delights, including; seafood, cheeses, charcuterie meats, fresh produce, chocolates and more.

 Vancouver city tours are great places to meet new friends and sample the delicious offerings at food vendors as you learn about the fascinating history of Granville Island and the city of Vancouver itself.